Introduction

 These metrics tell you who won.

-They don’t tell you who developed.
+They do not tell you who developed.

 A team can win a league while: